nigelhorne/vwf/README.md

 ===

-Versatile Web Framework - a framework to build a website easily in Perl that supports different languages and client platforms.
+Versatile Web Framework - a framework to build a website easily in Perl that supports different languages, databases and client platforms.

 Licenced under GPL2.0 for personal use only.